About Us

 10. Being Tibetan

-Special Temporary Exhibitions:
+Special Temporary Exhibitions

-• Public Bathroom
+• Public restrooms

-The Photographic Archive Section:
+Photographic Archive Section

-Traveling Exhibition:
+Traveling Exhibitions

 Team Members

-Mr. Tenzin Topdhen, Director.
+Mr. Tenzin Topdhen, Director

 Responsible for overall administration of the Tibet Museum, as well as new Museum digital production and program.

-Mr. Karma Tashi, Archivist
+Mr. Karma Tashi, Collection Officer

 Responsible for the preservation and collection of the museum’s images, as well as assisting during the traveling exhibitions.

-Mrs. Tenzin Dolma, New Museum Receptionist.
+Mrs. Tenzin Dolma, Museum Officer

 Responsible for assisting the museum visitors coordinator.